and1er/workspace-setup/vm-creation/README.md

 ## Requirements

+1. There's a non-root sudo user for work.
-1. VM is available for SSH connections (via terminal and VSCode Remote-SSH).
+2. VM is available for incoming SSH connections (via terminal and VSCode Remote-SSH) on _custom_ TCP port.
-2. VM has packages
-    * `git` to clone the repo;
-    * Python 3 with `pip3` and `venv` for further local Ansible installation for self-provisioning.
+3. `root` SSH access is disabled.

 ## OS

-As OS for now only **Ubuntu 20.04** was taken.
+As OS for now only **Ubuntu 20.04** and **21.10** were taken.
 But in the future I would try another Linux distributions, maybe

 * Fedora;
 * Manjaro.